FOOTPRINT(1) General Commands Manual FOOTPRINT(1)

 display help and exit

-Column names between parentheses indicate that they are a subset of one or more non-parenthesized columns.
+Column names in parentheses indicate that they are a subset of one or more non-parenthesized columns.

 Dirty

-Memory that has been written to by a process, which includes "Swapped", purgeable non-volatile memory, and implicitly written memory such as zero-filled.
-A process's footprint is equal to the total of all dirty memory.
+Memory that has been written to and is neither backed by a file nor marked reclaimable.
+It includes "(Swapped)" memory, purgeable memory marked non-volatile, and memory written to implicitly, such as zero-filled.
+A process's "footprint" is equal to the total of all Dirty memory associated with that process.

 (Swapped)

-A subset of "Dirty" memory that has been compressed or swapped out by the kernel.
+A subset of Dirty memory that has been compressed or swapped to storage by the kernel.

 Clean